drudru/ansi_up/Readme.md

 ## Versions

-Version 2.x is the latest stateful, streaming version of the API.
-It is simpler and more correct.
-Version 1.3.0 was the last of the older, deprecated API.
+Version 3.0 - now treats ANSI bold sequences as CSS font-weight:bold Version 2.0 - moved to a stateful, streaming version of the API Version 1.3 - was the last of the older, deprecated API.

 ## Quick Start